We pride ourselves in providing a welcoming and inclusive space, regardless of your age, body-shape, or flexibility, we have a class for you!

 Before Class Begins:

-Unplug- No cell phones!
+Unplug- No cell phones inside our yoga space.
 Please silence your devices and leave them outside of the yoga studio or keep them in your vehicle.

-Enjoy the Silence - Avoid talking loudly or whisper in the studio to respect those around you who may be meditating on their mat.
+Enjoy the Silence - Once you enter the yoga space refrain from loud conversations, please whisper in the yoga space to respect those around you who may be meditating or relaxing on their mat.
+Hang out in the community space and catch up with your YOGA FAM!

 Introduce Yourself - Please introduce yourself to your yoga teacher and tell them if you are new to yoga.
 They will want to know about any limitations or concerns you may have .